Disappearance of Leah Roberts: Examination of vehicle

-Investigators continued to examine the Jeep, joined by the FBI, who had become involved because Roberts’ Jeep had been found on federal land.
+Investigators continued to examine Roberts's Jeep, joined by the Federal Bureau of Investigation (FBI), who had become involved because the vehicle had been found on federal land.
 They found her mother's engagement ring, which Roberts wore constantly, under a floor mat inside the vehicle.
 Roberts's friends in North Carolina said that she treasured the ring for the connection it offered to her late mother and that she would never have taken it off voluntarily.
 After this discovery, the investigation stalled.

 In 2006, Mark Joseph of the Whatcom County sheriff's office, the detective who had originally investigated the case, passed his files on to two younger detectives.
 While reviewing the case, one of them noticed that the car and its contents had not been fully processed for evidence when it was originally brought in.
 After deciding to re-examine the vehicle, investigators opened the Jeep's hood and found that a wire had been cut, allowing the car to accelerate without anyone having depressed the gas pedal.
 This discovery confirmed early suspicions that no one had been in the car when it left the road, and thus it had been purposely wrecked.
 The detectives also found a fingerprint under the hood of the Jeep and male DNA on an article of Roberts's clothing.

 These new leads led investigators back to the man who had claimed Roberts left the Bellis Fair restaurant with the third man she called "Barry."
 As no one could corroborate this witness's statements, police fingerprinted and DNA tested him to rule out his involvement in her disappearance.
 The witness's fingerprint did not match the one discovered under the hood of the Jeep, but the results of the DNA sample have not been disclosed.

+In 2014 mummified remains were found within a mile of the crash site with a metal rod in the femur but they turned out to be another person.